Andreas1331/ragemp-roleplay-readme/README.md

 * Dynamic animation system with proper player positioning
 * Character system that allows for as many characters as you wish linked to an account
 * Advanced inventory and item system
+* Phones with contacts and texting
+* Job system to earn money
 * Comprehensive character creator with every option available
 * Sophisticated property system with player owners and linking properties together
 * Inventory menu using CEF